Chronology game review: A cute indie challenge

 Chronology does feel reminiscent of Braid, another time-warping game, but the atmosphere is noticeably lighter and the time-traveling component is more focused at solving puzzles than undoing mistakes.
 For example, the Inventor taking a flower from the future, planting it in the present, then climbing its fully grown branches in the future to get to a new platform.

 The story itself is nothing too special and keeps to the simplistic goal of the Inventor stopping his doomed future from happening.
 Where the game shines the most is in its beautiful art style, which is heavily influenced by Hayao Miyazaki and games such as Day of the Tentacle.
+The color palette utilized for the game is soft and vibrant, easily showing off the disparity between the past, present, and future time periods in the game.
+From the lush forest at the start, to a steampunk city broken down by the Verve’s effects, Chronology exceeds at creating exemplary backdrops.

 Overall Chronology is a modest and entertaining experience.
 It never tries to be much more than a simple story with fun puzzles, which is why it’s shorter play time (about 2 hours) feels perfectly suited for it.
 Among the multitudes of puzzle/platformers emerging on Steam, Chronology is a nice contender for your time and dollar.